Ilya-Simkin/MusicGuru-RNN-Composer/README.md

 To make things make more sense we used an idea of a similar works we saw online, the extra data that is added to each time frame matrix row will give context to the played notes and make them combine melodies that will be nicer for human ears :

-•	Position: The MIDI note value of the current note.
+*	Position: The MIDI note value of the current note.
 Used to get a vague idea of how high or low a given note is, to allow for differences (like the concept that lower notes are typically chords, upper notes are typically melody).
-•	Pitch class : extra 12 features added that will be 1 at the position of the current note, starting at 'Do' for 0 and increasing by 1 per half-step, and 0 for all the others.
+*	Pitch class : extra 12 features added that will be 1 at the position of the current note, starting at 'Do' for 0 and increasing by 1 per half-step, and 0 for all the others.
 Used to allow selection of more common chords (i.e. it's more common to have a C major chord than an E-flat major chord)
-•	Previous Vicinity: extra features that gives context for surrounding notes in the last time steps, one octave in each direction.
+*	Previous Vicinity: extra features that gives context for surrounding notes in the last time steps, one octave in each direction.
 The value at index 2(i+12) is 1 if the note at offset i from current note was played last time step, and 0 if it was not.
 The value at 2(i+12) + 1 is 1 if that note was articulated last time step, and 0 if it was not.
 (So if you play a note and hold it, first time step has 1 in both, second has it only in first.
 If you repeat a note, second will have 1 both times.)
-•	Previous Context : Value at index i will be the number of times any note x where (x-i-pitch class) mod 12 was played last time step.
+*	Previous Context : Value at index i will be the number of times any note x where (x-i-pitch class) mod 12 was played last time step.
 Thus if current note is "Do" and there were 2 "Mi" at the  last time step, the value at index 4 (since "Mi"  is 4 half steps above "Do" ) would be 2.
-•	Beat : Essentially a binary representation of position within the measure, assuming 4/4 time (due to the fact that we pretty much flatten the music to be 4/4 in the previse steps of midi flattening  ).
+*	Beat : Essentially a binary representation of position within the measure, assuming 4/4 time (due to the fact that we pretty much flatten the music to be 4/4 in the previse steps of midi flattening  ).
 With each row being one of the beat inputs, and each column being a time step, it basically just repeats the following a constant petter.

+### complexity problame !!!
 A trained model outputs the conditional distribution of notes at a time step, given the all the time steps that have occurred before it.
-One problem with this naive formulation is that the amount of potential note configurations is too high (2N for N possible notes) to take the softmax classification approach normally language modeling.
+One problem with this naive formulation is that the amount of potential note configurations is too high (2N for N possible notes+ all the extra data we gave in context) to take the softmax classification approach normally language modeling.
 Instead, we found works that used something called a sigmoid cross-entropy loss function to predict the probability of whether each note class is active or not separately.